 Just because you are in the countryside, it doesn't mean you're cut off from the rest of the world.
-There's usually satellite or cable TV, a DVD and Internet connection.
+There's usually satellite or cable TV, a DVD and free Internet connection.

 Many accommodations have a jacuzzi inside and some have an outdoor hot tub and/or a swimming pool.
-The Galilee is a great place to chill out and unwind and many zimmers offer wellness treatments.
+The Galilee is a great place to chill out and unwind and many places offer wellness treatments.

 So this is an opportunity to pamper yourself with a relaxing hot stones massage, shiatsu, reflexology or any other spa therapy of your choice!

 A full Israeli breakfast is quite often optional and well worth the extra expense - around 100 shekels.
 You usually get much more than you can possibly eat!